robert-sanders-software-ontwikkeling/rs-x/rs-x-core/_readme.md

 ### Get an instance of the Deep clone service

 The deep clone service is registered as a **singleton service**.
-You must load the core module into the injection container if you went to use it.
+You must load the core module into the injection container if you want to use it.

 ```ts